This article looks at what stevia is, how it is extracted, its health benefits, how it is used, and, most importantly, whether it is safe.

 2) Weight control

-The causes of overweight and obesity around the globe are quite complex and include factors such as an increase in physical inactivity due to increased sedentary time and increased intake of energy-dense foods that are high in fat and added sugars.
+The causes of overweight and obesity are multifactorial and include factors such as physical inactivity, prolonged sitting, and increased intake of energy-dense foods that are high in fat and added sugars.

-The intake of added sugars has been shown to contribute an average of 16% of the total calories in the American diet, and has been linked to weight gain and adverse effects on glycemic control.11
+The intake of added sugars has been shown to contribute an average of 16 percent of the total calories in the American diet and has been linked to weight gain and adverse effects on glycemic control.

 Plant-based, zero calorie stevia can be part of a well-balanced diet to help reduce energy intake without sacrificing taste.